-An economist’s “new approach recapitulates long-extant modes (Creator Styles, Part 3)
+An economist’s “new” approach recapitulates long-extant modes (Creator Styles, Part 3)

 [A] singular artist who controls all aspects of a collaborative creative work, a person equivalent to the author of a novel or a play.

 Furthermore, Galenson has focused all along on artists’ critical reception and, in the case of film directors, monetary success in evaluating them and which category they belong to.
 But not only is criticism inherently subjective, it can also be fickle, so these criteria are flawed ones.
-Just take a look at the ratings for some of your favorite movies on Rotten Tomatoes if you want to see that 1. audiences and critics don’t always agree, and 2.
-That you are likely to not agree with either of them.
+Just take a look at the ratings for some of your favorite movies on Rotten Tomatoes if you want to see: 1. audiences and critics don’t always agree, and 2. you are likely to not agree with either of them.

 [The] Abstract Expressionists dominated the advanced art world of the late 1940s and early ’50s with visual works that were highly complex, and generally required long periods of apprenticeship from important contributors.